 Iowa law treats same-sex couples the same as heterosexual couples.
 The two key elements are genetics and marriage.
 Without a genetic connection of at least one intended parent or without a marriage between two intended parents, one of whom is the genetic parent, more complicated proceedings are necessary.

 Are There Options for Unmarried Intended Parents in the state of Iowa?

-As noted above, if intended parents are both related to the child, they can both be placed on the birth certificate relatively easily.
-If both intended parents are not related to the child, a full adoption procedure will need to be completed to place the non-genetic parent or parents on the birth certificate.
-Often, for those individuals who are not Iowa residents, the state law in their state of residence is more favorable, and can be used to obtain a birth certificate with both intended parents.
+As noted above, if intended parents are both related to the child, they can both be placed on the birth certificate relatively easily after post-birth orders are obtained.
+If both intended parents are not related to the child, a step-parent adoption procedure will need to be completed to place the non-genetic parent on the birth certificate.
+If neither intended parent is a genetic parent, then a standard adoption must be pursued to establish their legal parentage.
+Occasionally, for those individuals who are not Iowa residents, the state law in their state of residence is more favorable, and can be used to obtain a birth certificate with both intended parents.